dsbrillantes/ISL-R-Notebooks/README.md

 ![status: WIP](https://img.shields.io/badge/status-WIP-red.svg)

 <p style="text-align:justify">
-A collection of R Markdown Notebooks going through the chapters of the [Introduction to Statistical Learning with Applications in R](http://faculty.marshall.usc.edu/gareth-james/ISL/) by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani, specifically the 7<sup>th</sup> edition.
+A collection of R Markdown Notebooks going through the chapters of the <a href="http://faculty.marshall.usc.edu/gareth-james/ISL/">Introduction to Statistical Learning with Applications in R</a> by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani, specifically the 7<sup>th</sup> edition.
 The book is freely available in the above link.
 </p>

 Briefly,